-Audio: allows adjustments to the Volume.
-Also allows you to turn on and off the Internal speakers, and projector startup Chime.
+Audio: allows adjustments to the volume.
+Also allows you to turn on and off the Internal speakers and assign a particular source to a specific audio input.
+If your HDMI source has problems with its audio stream, you can mute it by selecting HDMI Noise Cancel.

-Sources: allows you to assign a particular input to a specific source key when using the Integrator remote.
+Sources: allows you to assign a particular input to a specific source key when using the remote.
 Also allows selection of a default Startup Source and enables or disables Autosource.